 You need to fly 100 one-way flights (within a calendar year) on Southwest to qualify for the companion pass.

-You need to earn 110,000 Southwest points (within a calendar year) to qualify for the Companion Pass.
+You need to earn 110,000 qualifying Southwest points (within a calendar year) for the Companion Pass.

 Points from the Southwest credit card currently count towards the Companion Pass.
 And check out this post for more ways to earn Southwest Companion Pass points this year.